ErikFortune/fgv/libraries/ts-json-base/etc/ts-json-base.api.md

 interface IDirectoryToMapConvertOptions<T, TC = unknown> extends IDirectoryConvertOptions<T, TC> {
     // (undocumented)
     transformName?: ItemNameTransformFunction<T>;
 }

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "Converter"
+//
+// @public
+interface IJsonConverterContext {
+    // (undocumented)
+    ignoreUndefinedProperties?: boolean;
+}

 // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "Validator"